-Mean annual erosion rates were calculated for the coastal communities of Koulo, Holopeka, Pangai and Hihifo, and used to establish a distance to define a coastal setback zone using a formula.
-See Report 1.0 Adaptation Options for details of the extent of these zones and to see aerial representations.
+Mean annual erosion rates were calculated for the coastal communities of Koulo, Holopeka, Pangai and Hihifo, and were used to establish a distance to define a coastal setback zone using a formula.
+See Report D. Adaptation options and community strategies for details of the extent of these zones and to see aerial representations.